 Lunchtime Lecture series

-As part of the publications: IHTA, no. 26, Dublin, part III, 1756 to 1847 by Rob Goodbody and Dublin 1847: city of the Ordnance Survey by Frank Cullen (forthcoming), the IHTA in conjunction with the RIA Library are hosting an exhibition and lecture series 'Mapping city, town and country since 1824: the Ordnance Survey in Ireland'.
+As part of the publications: IHTA, no. 26, Dublin, part III, 1756 to 1847 by Rob Goodbody and Dublin 1847: city of the Ordnance Survey by Frank Cullen (forthcoming), the IHTA in conjunction with the RIA Library hosted an exhibition and lecture series 'Mapping city, town and country since 1824: the Ordnance Survey in Ireland'.
 Click her for more in the IHTA exhibition.

 The full lecture programme is available to download here.